Estimated reading time: 25 minutes

 SEO when a website is below its Deserved Ranking Level

-Here’s a good example: imagine a page that ranks #7, but it misses the H1 tag.
+Here’s a simple example: imagine a page that ranks #7, but it misses the H1 tag.
 In around 30% of cases, adding the H1 could shift the page one position up to #6.
 Is this SEO optimization?
 Well, it depends how we look at it.
 I’d say no. The H1 should have already been there and the DRL for that page is #6, not #7, assuming all other on-page factors are in order.

 SEO to push the Deserved Ranking level up